agilexrm-docs/docs/guides/AgileDialogs-DesignGuide.md

 # AgileDialogs Design Guide
 ---

-Introduction
+## Introduction
-=

 This document describes the usage of AgileDialogs from dialog-designer perspective.

 With AgileDialogs, a designer can create dialogs or scripts to gather information from users and save this information either in Microsoft Dynamics 365 or other systems.

-The terms ‘AgileDialog’ and ‘dialog’ are used interchangeably in the rest of the document.
-To avoid confusion, *Dynamics’ own dialogs*, are referred to as such, in *italic*.
+The terms 'AgileDialog' and 'dialog' are used interchangeably in the rest of the document.
+To avoid confusion, *Dynamics' own dialogs*, are referred to as such, in *italic*.

-AgileDialogs Basics
+## AgileDialogs Basics
-=

 An AgileDialog is a visually designed model comprising of a set of UI steps (Page Forms) and optionally, automatic system steps.
 The interface presents data